AlibabaCloudDocs/gpdb/intl.en-US/Beginner Developer Guide/Use MetaScan to accelerate queries in column-oriented tables..md

 The sort key feature of AnalyticDB for PostgreSQL sorts data in tables by a specific column.
 Using MetaScan together with the sort key feature improves the performance of MetaScan.
 Column-oriented tables store data in blocks.
 MetaScan uses metadata to check whether blocks meet query criteria and skips blocks that do not meet query criteria.
 This reduces I/Os and improves scanning performance.
 If data in filtered columns is distributed in all blocks, all blocks need to be scanned even though most required data is filtered.
 If you create a sort key for each filtered column, the same data in a column is combined into several consecutive blocks.
 This way, MetaScan can filter out blocks that do not meet criteria to improve scanning performance.

-For more information about how to create a sort key, see[Use sort keys in column-oriented tables](/intl.en-US/Beginner Developer Guide/Use sort keys in column-oriented tables.md)
+For more information about how to create a sort key, see [Use sort keys in column-oriented tables](/intl.en-US/Beginner Developer Guide/Use sort keys in column-oriented tables.md).

 ## Limits